nodogsplash/nodogsplash/docs/source/install.rst

 * It may or may not work on older versions of OpenWrt or on other kinds of Linux-based router firmware.

-* Make sure your router is basically working before you try to install  Nodogsplash.
-In particular, make sure your DHCP daemon is serving addresses on the interface that nodogsplash will manage.
+* Make sure your router is basically working before you try to install  NoDogSplash.
+In particular, make sure your DHCP daemon is serving addresses on the interface that NoDogSplash will manage.

   The default is br-lan but can be changed to any interface by editing the /etc/config/nodogsplash file.